REVISED 2018 5660 REVISED 2014 NEW 2009 Non-Instructional/Business Operations

 The sale of sweetened foods will be prohibited from the beginning of the school day until the end of the last scheduled meal period.

-Sweetened foods consist of sweetened soda water, chewing gum , candy, including hard candy, jellies, gum, marshmallow candies, fondant, licorice, spun candy, candy coated popcorn, and water ices except those which contain fruit or fruit juices.
+,; chewing gum ,; and candy, including hard candy, jellies, gum, marshmallow candies, fondant, licorice, spun candy, candy coated-popcorn, and water ices, except those which contain fruit or fruit juices.

 Restrictions on Sale of Milk Prohibited

-Schools that participate in the National School Lunch Program may not directly or indirectly restrict the sale or marketing of fluid milk products at any time or in any place on school premises or at school-sponsored events.
+The District will not directly or indirectly restrict the sale or marketing of fluid milk products at any time or in any place on school premises or at school-sponsored events.